JanSeliv/PoolManager/README.md

 Detailed documentation about the Pool Manager can be found [here](https://docs.google.com/document/d/1YxbIdc9lZRl5ozI7_1LTBfdzJWTwhxwz2RKA-r0Q4po).

+## 🎓 Sample Projects

+Check out our [Release](https://github.com/JanSeliv/PoolManager/releases) page for two sample projects showcasing the Pool Manager, one with blueprints and another in C++.

+Also, explore this [game project repository](https://github.com/JanSeliv/Bomber) to view the Pool Manager in action.

 ## 📅 Changelog
 #### 2023-05-28
 - 🎉 Initial public release.